 - Hover over the Download Agent Installer button in the top-right corner and select Linux

-- You can either download the install script by clicking on the Download Setup-Roar-Agent button or copy the curl command to download it in the Shell.
+- You can either download the install script by clicking on the Download Linux Installer button or copy the curl command to download it in the Shell.

 Yes.
 You must allowlist npmjs.org and nodejs.org as well as your Liongard instance in order to download and install the Agent successfully.

-For further information about allowlisting URLs with the Agent, please visit the Deployment via MSI Installer document under the Allowlisting Requirements
+For further information about allowing URLs with the Agent, please visit the Deployment via MSI Installer document under the Allowlisting Requirements

 We have attempted to support across all versions and distributions.
-However, most of the testing has been done on Ubuntu and Red Hat.
+However, most of the testing has been done on Ubuntu, Red Hat, Debian, and Fedora.
 If you encounter problems on a specific distribution, please Support Portal: Chat with Support.